-Former senator Robert J. Dole to lie in state at U.S. Capitol; Biden to pay tribute
+Former senator Robert J. Dole lies in state at U.S. Capitol; Biden to pay tribute

 In the days after his death, tributes to Dole poured forth from President Biden, former presidents, his former colleagues and current members of Congress from both sides of the aisle.
 They honored Dole’s service to the country and his devotion to military veterans and people with disabilities.

-On Wednesday, House Speaker Nancy Pelosi (D-Calif.) said Dole had been an “exemplary” person to serve with in Congress, reminiscing about a time when there was mutual respect across the aisle despite disagreement.
+On Wednesday, Pelosi said Dole had been an “exemplary” person to serve with in Congress, reminiscing about a time when there was mutual respect across the aisle despite disagreement.

 “I had the privilege of working with [Republicans] on a number of issues where I found him to be a man of his word.
 Everybody did.
 Everybody did,” Pelosi said, using Dole’s example to wrap up remarks about the importance in Congress of duty, civility, integrity and respect.